Aviate • Syndicate • Accumulate

 When he became a commercial pilot at age nineteen, Bill Grenier never imagined that one day he’d be a wealthy man.
 But he would ultimately control an empire worth nearly a billion dollars—all on his days off from flying!

-Scroll down to read two exciting excerpts from the book, which runs to more than 500 pages and includes 30 images, in both colour and black and white.
+Scroll down to read two exciting excerpts from the book, which runs to more than 400 pages and 10 images, in both colour and black and white.

 A short synopsis of the book

 Bill’s beginnings were certainly modest.
 Born in a tiny village in Newfoundland, he spent his childhood being shuttled around Canada by his mother and stepfather.
 While still a teenager, he defiantly put an end to this unsettled, unsatisfying existence.
 He decided he would live life on his own terms.

 While he gazed up at an airplane one day at age nineteen, his passion for flying was born.
 On his twentieth birthday he was flying dangerous cargo missions in the Arctic, supplying workers on the distant early warning (DEW) line.
 At twenty-one he landed his dream job with Trans-Canada Air Lines.

 However, Bill’s early career took a challenging turn when a temporary layoff forced him to find creative ways to earn a living.
 He learned valuable lessons while negotiating the tough world of repossessions and later while flying corporate executives for General Electric.

 When he returned to the airline, he ascended the ranks to become a captain at Air Canada, where he flew everything from DC-3s to 747s.